interledger/rfcs/0012-common-ledger-api/0012-common-ledger-api.md

 - [NotFoundError][] - The transfer does not exist.
 - [UnprocessableEntityError][] - The request is formatted properly but contains an otherwise-unspecified semantic problem.
 This includes cases where the transfer has already been executed or rejected.
-- [InvalidBodyError][] - The request body was not properly-formatted JSON, or did not match the schema for the request.
+- [InvalidBodyError][] - The request's message body was too long or the request did not use the proper Content-Type header (text/plain).
 - [TransferStateError][] - The transfer was not in the `prepared` state when the request was received.
-This occurs if the transfer has already been rejected or executed.
+See [Transfer States][] for more information.

 ### Get Transfer